jackcrane/business/franchises.md

 ### Innovation

-- Small firms producte over half of all innovations
+- Small firms produce over half of all innovations
 - AI creating new opportunities for innovation
 - Many of today's largest businesses started as small firms that used innovation to acheive success

 ### Industries that attract small businesses

 - Retailing
-- Wholesailing
+- Wholesaling
 - Services
 - Manufacturing
 - Technology